Geological Timeline

 Mississipian and Pennsylvanian (Carboniferous)

 The Mississipian and Pennsylvanian periods can be compressed into one period, the Carboniferous.
-This period spanned from the end of the Devonian, 359 million years ago, to the beginning of the Permian Period, around 300 million years ago.
+This period spanned 60 million years, from the end of the Devonian, 359 million years ago, to the beginning of the Permian Period, around 300 million years ago.

 The name Carboniferous means coal-bearing (from the word Carbon).
 Why do you think they named this period like that?